Unborn in the U.S.A.

 I ended up studying Tantra because of an unerring inner compass that has never failed to direct me to what actually works, to what is actually useful and valuable.
 No dogma or fixation of my own or anyone else’s has ever succeeded in messing with that compass, and I am grateful for that.

 I have been compelled to follow this compass, even when I felt great fear, and even when it meant leaving people, places, things, safety, jobs and conventional wisdom behind.
 More importantly, I followed that crazy wisdom when it prompted me to ignore my own cultural snobbery and begin studying and practicing under the guidance of one and then another somewhat new-agey, flowy-skirted, yet excellent teacher of Indian Tantra.

-Years later, I got initiated, received classical instruction in both Tantra and the Tibetan tradition of Dzogchen, and started doing a whole lot more seated practice.
+Years later, I got initiated, received instruction in both Trika Tantra and the Tibetan tradition of Dzogchen, and started doing a whole lot more seated practice.